manderio/mandots/README.md

 - [ ] Fix zsh config
 - [ ] ~~Create installation script~~

+### Note for wayland branch
+This is completely untested and a work in progress.
+I have to set everything up.

 ### Section where I can spend time praising other lovely human beings
 Because in this community we all need to show some love to people/tools that are amazing.
 Give them a hug and thank them for contributing with great things!